Leander Ikonen

-Karl Leander Ikonen (14 October 1860, in Joroinen – 27 April 1918, in Viipuri) was a Finnish architect and politician.
+Karl Leander Ikonen (14 October 1860 – 27 April 1918) was a Finnish architect and politician.
 He was a member of the Parliament of Finland from 1916 to 1917, representing the Finnish Party.
+He was also the chairman of the far-right Citizens' Association of Karelia.
+Ikonen was born in Joroinen.
 In 1918, during the Finnish Civil War, being a prominent supporter of the White side, he was arrested by Red Guards and shot in Viipuri on 27 April 1918, as White troops were preparing to storm the city.